pythonkenyard/TDBuploader/README.md

 -TorrentDB
 -BeyondHD

+#Status update 2022.07.14 - Bugs ironed out and some nice new features and optimisations added however I wont have time to push an update until Monday/Tuesday

 #Status update 2022.05.19 - Support added for TMDB, IMDB and TVDB, however I have created some issues around title naming for TDB.
 I need to iron out the known bugs before pushing an update.

 # TDBuploader